Linaro/squad/squad/core/management/commands/import_data.rst

 * each build directory has one subdirectory for each environment in which the build was tested
+* each environment directory has one subdirectory for each test job that was executed in that environment
+* each test job directory must have inside it a file called  ``metadata.json`` which contains the test run metadata. ``metadata.json`` **must** be present.
-* each environment directory has one subdirectory for each test job that was executed in that environment * each  test job directory can have inside it ``metadata.json``, ``metrics.json``, and ``tests.json``, which are in the same format as described in README.md.
+* each test job directory should contain files ``metrics.json``, and ``tests.json``, which are in the same format as described in README.md.
+Both are optional.
 * Any file other than the above is considered an attachment and imported as such.

 Note that the directory names are used as the identifier for builds, environments, and test jobs.